Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 • A place to put ornaments you may not want on the family Christmas tree

-• Our toddler rearranges his own tree instead of the family’s tree
+• Our toddler rearranges his own tree instead of the family’s tree, constantly honing his fine motor skills and DIY creativity

 • A creative outlet for kids